Briochee/RAT/README.md

 4. [Schema](#schema)

 ## DISCLAIMER
-- For this app to work, add a GOOGLE_API_KEY to Info.plist
+- For this app to work, add a "GOOGLE_API_KEY" to "Secrets.plist" file

 ## Overview
 **Description**